chiliproject/cookbook/README.md

 This is still a little slim.
 But you get the gist...

 There are two recipes you need to concern yourself with:

-* default - Installs all configured instances to the node.
+* `default` - Installs all configured instances to the node.
 If configured (`node['chiliproject']['database']['create_if_missing']`) it also creates the required database and database user.
 If you disable this,. you have to create them before running this recipe.
-* apache2 - Sets up an Apache2 server with Passenger for hosting all the instances.
+* `apache2` - Sets up an Apache2 server with Passenger for hosting all the instances.
 This is optional and we will probably provide additional configuration options in the future (e.g nginx + passenger, nginx + thin, ...)

+# Known issues

+* When performing sub-path deployments, i.e., setting a `base_uri` to a URL with a path component, a bug present in Chef <= 0.10.10 prevents us from creating the required symlinks for the Apache+Passenger config.
+This is fixed with in [CHEF-3110](http://tickets.opscode.com/browse/CHEF-3110).
+Thus you need at least Chef 10.12.0 when all of these conditions apply:
+  * You are using sub-path deployments
+  * You are using the `chiliproject::apache2` cookbook for setting up Passenger
+* When trying to set a database encoding which doesn't which is different from the default `LC_CTYPE` with PostgreSQL, the database can not be created.
+The cause is [a bug in the database cookbook](http://tickets.opscode.com/browse/COOK-1401).

 # License